cysouw/diathesis/text/c09_adverbials.md

 - Sie haben die Bergleute freigebohrt.
 :::

 The preverbial *los-* is also attested with some verbs that cause something else to move.
-Although this diathesis is syntactically the same delocative diathesis as with *binden* above [@last], semantically this 'cause to move' construction is closer to the inchoative usage of *los-*, meanings 'onwards' (see [@sec:adverbial-inchoative-los]).
+Although this diathesis is syntactically the same delocative diathesis as with *binden* above, semantically this 'cause to move' construction is closer to the inchoative usage of *los-* (see [@sec:adverbial-inchoative-los]).
 This typically applies to verbs of sending, like *schicken* 'to send' [@next a].
 However, also verbs with a caused-movement diathesis, like *klopfen* 'to knock' [@next b] allow for this inchoative usage of *los-* (cf. [@sec:prepositions-intransitive-location-as-result]).

 ::: ex
-- Ich schicke den Brief nach Amerika.
+- Ich schicke den Brief nach Amerika. \
   Ich schicke den Brief los.
 - Ich klopfe die Rinde von dem Baum. \
   Ich klopfe die Rinde los.
 :::

 The example with *werfen* 'to throw' [@next] illustrates the close relationship between these two uses of *los-*, i.e. 'loose' and 'onwards'.
-By throwing, the *Leine* 'rope' is detached (from the ship), but at the same time the rope is also send onwards (towards the shore).
+By throwing, the *Leine* 'rope' is detached (from the ship), but at the same time the rope is also caused to move (towards the shore).

 ::: ex
 - Der Kapitän wirft die Leine los.^[~~DWDS~~: Die Zeit, 23.10.2003, Nr.
 44.]